6 things side sleepers should invest in for a good night's rest, as recommended by bedding experts

 What is a mattress topper?
 It's essentially a comfort layer.
 The best mattress toppers are usually between 5 and 10cm deep and strap onto the surface of your mattress to soften it up.

-‘Mattress toppers add an extra layer of cushioning to your mattress to give that additional level of comfort and support’ agrees Laura of Feather & Black.
+‘Mattress toppers add an extra layer of cushioning to your mattress to give that additional level of comfort and support,’ agrees Laura of Feather & Black.
 'A mattress topper can help alleviate pressure points, improve spinal alignment, and enhance overall comfort for side sleepers by adding an extra layer of cushioning or support to their mattress.’

-3. The right pillow for a side sleeper
+3. The right height pillow

 At Ideal Home, we’ve had the pleasure of testing some of the best pillows on the market.
 But one thing we’ve learned is that these products aren’t one-size-fits-all.